DJ618/lookingforgroup/README.txt

 -------------------------------------------------------------------------------
 Developer Notes:

+Environment:
+MEAN stack:
+  Mongodb, Express, Angular(with jade), NodeJS Developer Tools:
+  Atom text editor, google chrome browswer, powershell command line, windows10

 {Database query results with empty database}
 If your db is empty, ie. has no documents, when attempting to request /grouplist, the user will be directed to /index instead.
 -------------------------------------------------------------------------------

 -------------------------------------------------------------------------------
 Front End Use:
 -------------------------------------------------------------------------------
-www./sitname/...
+www./sitename/...

 {/}
 main page - will go to index.html

 {/groupList}
-Will show a raw header list of every active groups
+Will show a html header list of every active groups

 {/api}
 Will tell the user to contact the developer for more info.

 {/api/getGroups}
 will return an array of information for each active group.

 -------------------------------------------------------------------------------
 Database Commands: